language/oop5/interfaces.xml

 +

 implemented.
-Interfaces share a namespace with classes and traits, so they may
+Interfaces share a namespace with classes, traits, and enumerations, so they may

 9